Rahul-Chauhan-2212/Angular_Framework/README.md

 ### Creating a New Component

-Components are the most basic UI building block of an Angular app.
+<a href="https://angular.io/guide/component-overview"><b>Components</b></a> are the most basic UI building block of an Angular app.
 An Angular app contains a tree of Angular components.
 Angular components are a subset of directives, always associated with a template.
 Unlike other directives, only one component can be instantiated for a given element in a template.
 </br>

 <ol>